Le Sserafim: Endorsements

-In March 2023, Le Sserafim was revealed to be Vita 500 Zero models.
+In March 2023, Le Sserafim were revealed to be Vita 500 Zero models.
 In May, the group joined as models for Goobne.
-On October 13, French luxury fashion house Louis Vuitton announced that Le Sserafim is joining the maison as house ambassadors.
+On October 13, French luxury fashion house Louis Vuitton announced that Le Sserafim would join the maison as house ambassadors.
 Their debut act places Le Sserafim in a campaign for a bag capsule exclusive to the South Korean market, against a visual backdrop of Jamsugyo Bridge.
 In April 2024, the five members were dressed in custom-made outfits designed by Louis Vuitton's Nicolas Ghesquière for their Coachella debut.

-On June 3, 2024, Jim Beam launched a global campaign called 'Enjoy it, our way!' with Le Sserafim.
+On June 3, 2024, Jim Beam launched a global campaign called "Enjoy it, our way!" with Le Sserafim.
 In August, the group was selected as the new advertising models for fast food chain Mom's Touch.
 In September, Sony selected Le Sserafim as their global ambassador, and the group also became the global ambassador for Gelato Pique.
 That same month, after the release of Crazy, Le Sserafim collaborated with the Make-A-Wish Foundation and the Empire State Building to light up the building up in "fearless blue".
 Starting in November, the Japanese brand Lumine scheduled a 2024 Christmas campaign with Le Sserafim.
-The campaign includes the song "Star Signs", which was released on November 12, as well as a merchandise raffle, a pop-up shop in Lumine's Shinjuku location, original visuals directed by Yuni Yoshida, and more.
+The campaign includes the song "Star Signs", which was released on November 12, as well as a merchandise raffle, a pop-up shop in Lumine's Shinjuku location, and original visuals directed by Yuni Yoshida.
 In late November, Le Sserafim became the new official advertising models for Indeed in Japan, and a series of TV commercials featuring the group have been broadcast in Japan.
-In March 2025, Blizzard Entertainment announced that they were going to collaborate with Le Sserafim for the 2nd time to promote Overwatch 2, adding new in-game cosmetics based on the group.
+In March 2025, Blizzard Entertainment announced that they were going to collaborate with Le Sserafim for the second time to promote Overwatch 2, adding new in-game cosmetics based on the group.
+In January 2026, a collaboration with the rhythm game Friday Night Funkin' was released, featuring the single "Spaghetti" as a playable track alongside animated avatars of the group singing the song.